 If done correctly, this can be an effective counter-tactic against any competitor that tries to eliminate your advantage by using a penetration pricing strategy.

-Despite the self-evident charms of price skimming as a model, you’ll need a number of factors in place for it to be truly effective.
+Price skimming examples are mostly seen among tech giants, like Apple, Samsung, Sony, and other companies that develop new technologies that they know are high in demand.
+But despite the self-evident charms of price skimming as a dynamic pricing model, you’ll need a number of factors in place for it to be truly effective.
 Let’s take a look at some examples of price skimming that demonstrate what contexts are ideal for this pricing strategy.